Equivalence principle and HBAR entropy of an atom falling into a quantum corrected black hole

 In eq.(\ref{2.47}), $\dot{\bar{n}}_\nu$ is the flux due to photons from the atoms freely falling in the black hole and the total rate of energy loss due to emitted photons is $\hbar\sum\limits_\nu\dot{\bar{n}}_\nu\nu=\dot{m}_pc^2$.
 The black hole area in our case is given by

 Taking time derivative of the both sides in eq.(\ref{2.48}), we get

 where $\dot{M}=\dot{m}_p+\dot{m}_{atom}$.
 We now define the rate of change in the black hole area due to emitting photons as follows

 From these results we can infer that when no atoms are falling in the black hole, then $A_p$ should be equivalent to the area of the black hole and $A_{atom}$ should be zero.
-The final form of $\dot{S}_\rho$ in terms of $A_p$ can therefore be written as
+A better way to understand the above result is as follows.
+Before the atom crosses the black hole event horizon, that is, before the atom contributes to the black hole mass, the freely falling atom emits HBAR radiation.
+Therefore, one can separate in time the change of the black hole entropy associated with HBAR radiation from an atom and that associated with that atom's mass.